-The concept of reputation is used in order to influence students' choices when selecting higher education institutions.
-Understanding a reputation concept enables management to use it more effectively in communication strategy which has a major role in the positioning of an institution (Nguyen & LeBlanc, 2001, p.
-303).
+The concept of reputation is used in order to influence students' choices when selecting higher education institution.
+Understanding of a reputation concept enables management to use it more effectively in communication strategy which has a major role in positioning of an institution (Nguyen, N. & LeBlanc, G. 2001, p.303).
 Those with whom the institutions have the need to communicate.
 On the one hand, those from internal surroundings such as present students, faculty staff, but on the other, recruiters and potential applicants.
 It is relevant to say that all these subjects from internal and external environments interact with each other, thus, consistency is here particularly important.
 The message which is created for the public can be in the form of publications, press releases, speeches, memos, reports and the variety of other channels which schools use to interact with their constituencies.

-There are numerous benefits of having a good reputation for the higher education market.
-For instance, a favorable reputation on foreign markets can be beneficial in two ways.
-On the one hand, it is institutions' interests that attract talented foreign students, but on the other hand, by attracting foreign students and enjoying good reputation abroad the institution will reinforce the idea that the educational programs are of high quality, internationally oriented, acknowledged and appreciated outside the country borders.
-Additionally, a good reputation among employees will distinguish higher education institutions, resulting in greater respect on the part of the employers, consequently increasing the recruitment prospects of candidates from this higher education institutions (Martensen & Grønholdt, 2005).
+There are numerous benefits from having a good reputation on the higher education market.
+For instance, favorable reputation on foreign markets can be beneficial in two ways.
+On the one hand, it is institutions' interests that attract talented foreign students, but on the other hand, by attracting foreign students and enjoying good reputation abroad the institution will reinforce the idea that the educational programs are of a high quality, internationally oriented, acknowledged and appreciated outside the country borders.
+Additionally, a good reputation among employees will distinguish higher education institutions, resulting in greater respect on the part of the employers, consequently increasing the recruitment prospects of candidates from this higher education institution rather than from other institutions (Martensen & Gronholdt, 2005).

-There are many studies that prove the influences of demographic variables on decision making related to choices of education institutions.
-According to College Board (2005) they stated that changing in demographic modified students' choices in many kinds of institutions.
+There are many studies that prove the influences of demographic variables to decision making related to choices of education institutions.
+According to College Board (2005) they stated that changing in demographic modified students'choices in many kinds of institutions.
 Students may orient to apply to community colleges because there is a low cost of tuition fees and a development of course work possibility.

-3. Research methodology 3.1.
+3. Research methodology

+3.1.
 Hypothesis development